 Besides a peek at jump 4 (unsurprising), a fumble on my part through the first combination, and slight spook at the people and carts behind 12 (the enormous “fruit stand”), he was a rockstar.
 See for yourself:

-Husband was kind enough to trek across the field to video the last 4 jumps.
+Husband was awesome and trekked across the field to video the last 4 jumps.

 I didn’t wear a watch, but knew we had gone really fast.
 So when Husband was heading back towards me after finishing, he yelled “How was it?” and I yelled back, “CLEAR!” and the woman at the finish line said, “She had SPEEEEEEED FAULTS.”
 Hey, lady.
-Trainer B will be thrilled I had speed faults.
+I’m thrilled I had speed faults.
 It meant I actually galloped.